IN ORDER TO WIN ELECTIONS, national candidates need to court and earn votes in bulk.

 Indeed, while Cebu and Negros Occidental managed to keep the top two seats on the list in 2007, Luzon provinces still dominated the roster.
 The provinces included in the 2004 Top 20 vote-rich also made a reappearance in 2007, with the exception of South Cotabato.
 Negros Oriental snatched the vacated spot, which was the bottom of the list.

-For more information, check out PCIJ’s Money Politics Online
+For more details, check out PCIJ’s Money Politics Online